 I’ve been noticing lately that Bare-stem Desert-parsley (Lomatium nudicaule) is in bloom everywhere on the open sandy areas on the coast here on Vancouver Island.
 It is not a spectacular plant but it is interesting when one takes a closer look at it.
 The flowers are small and yellow and form round clusters at the end of stalks.

 Taproots of Bare-stem Desert-parsley

-Earlier in the year while out at Kin Beach in Comox, British Columbia I photographed some massive taproots of Bare-stem Desert-parsley that were exposed by shore erosion of spring storms.
-The size of the taproots may be an indication of the age of these plants and a sign that this plant probably plays a significant role in stabilizing the shoreline.
+Earlier in the year while out at Kin Beach in Comox, British Columbia I photographed some massive taproots of Bare-stem Desert-parsley.
+Spring storm shore erosion exposed the large root masses.
+The size of the taproots may be an indication of the age of these plants.
+In addition, it is a sign that this plant might play a significant role in stabilizing the shoreline.

 First Nations used all parts of the plant as a food source.
 Harvesting taproots began in the spring before the plants flowered.
 Food preparation methods included eating the roots raw, boiling the roots, pit cooking, or drying for later use.
 Steam-cooking the roots with yellow glacier lily (Erythronium grandiflorum) bulbs was common.
 New shoots were popular as a fresh vegetable.

 In addition to the roots, seeds, leaves, flowers and stems were also important.
 According to Nancy Turner, the aromatic seeds were used as an incense, fumigant, house freshener, and as a flavour for meat and fish.
 Burned seeds acted as an insect repellent.
 Teas, soups, stews and tobacco used flowers, leaves, stems, and seeds as ingredients.